misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --config-file spotify_monitor.conf
 ```

-**New in v3.0:** Public track metadata and playlist metadata now fall back automatically to Spotify's anonymous web-player service.
-Existing OAuth app credentials remain the preferred legacy Web API path when they work but they are no longer required for `cookie` or `client` mode.
-New users should not create a Spotify app solely for this tool.
+**New in v3.0:** A Spotify developer app is no longer required.
+Cookie or client mode authenticates Friend Activity while the anonymous web-player backend supplies track and public playlist metadata.
+Existing working OAuth app credentials remain supported as an optional legacy metadata path.
+New users should not create an app solely for this tool.

 **New in v2.6:** The configuration file includes options to enable/disable music service URLs (Apple Music, YouTube Music, Amazon Music, Deezer, Tidal) and lyrics service URLs (Genius, AZLyrics, Tekstowo.pl, Musixmatch, Lyrics.com) in console and email outputs.
 You can also configure crossfade detection thresholds and the number of recent songs to include in inactivity emails.

 <a id="spotify-access-token-source"></a>
 ## Spotify access token source

-The tool uses a **hybrid authentication approach** with automatic metadata backend selection.
+Friend Activity authentication and metadata retrieval are separate.

-For friend activity monitoring, you need to configure either the `cookie` or `client` token source method.
+For Friend Activity monitoring, configure either the `cookie` or `client` token source method.
+A Spotify developer app is not used for core monitoring.

-Track metadata and public playlist metadata use the anonymous Spotify web-player backend by default.
-If complete [Spotify OAuth App](#spotify-oauth-app) credentials are configured the tool tries the legacy Web API first then switches the affected metadata type to the web-player backend after a restricted response such as HTTP 403.
+Track metadata and public playlist metadata use the anonymous Spotify web-player backend automatically.
+If complete [Spotify OAuth App](#spotify-oauth-app) credentials are configured the tool tries that optional legacy Web API path first then switches the affected metadata type to the web-player backend after a restricted response such as HTTP 403.
 A playlist HTTP 404 is classified after the web-player lookup resolves its owner.
 Spotify-curated playlists use web metadata only for that playlist while a non-Spotify playlist hidden from the legacy API switches remaining playlist lookups to the web backend.

-> **OAuth app guidance:** Spotify requires the owner of every Development Mode app to have an active Spotify Premium subscription.
-This requirement applies to old and new apps, so creation date does not explain the different results in these tests.
-Configure OAuth app credentials only when the app owner has Premium and you have verified that its legacy metadata endpoints still work.
-An HTTP 403 is consistent with restricted legacy access but does not prove the cause by itself.
-The doctor checks this live and reports a warning when web-player fallback succeeds.
-See Spotify's [official migration guide](https://developer.spotify.com/documentation/web-api/tutorials/february-2026-migration-guide).

 The anonymous token and current persisted-query hashes are cached in memory.
 The tool refreshes an expired token and rediscovers a stale query hash once before reporting an error.